Mezőhegyes: History

+Mező literally means field, and hegyes means steep.

 The Austrian Imperial and Hungarian Royal Apostolic Stud was founded in late 1784 in Mezőhegyes by Emperor Joseph II.
 As a result, the name of Mezőhegyes became interwoven with the concept of horses.
 It was here that the Nonius, later on the Gidan, the Furioso and the North Star types of horses and the Mezőhegyes English full blood were bred.
 The Mezőhegyes English full blood was one of the best horse breeds in Europe.